GoogleCloudPlatform/gcp-token-broker/docs/concepts/providers.md

 At that point, the service account is allowed to impersonate any user in the organization's domain and obtain access tokens for those users, although only for the specified API scopes.

+## Access boundary

+The broker can restrict the scope of an access token to a specific resource (e.g. a GCS bucket) by setting a [Credential Access Boundary](https://cloud.google.com/iam/docs/restricting-short-lived-credentials) (CAB) on the tokens that are returned by the providers.
+To enable this feature, the client can pass a `target` attribute when it sends a request to the broker.

+The `target` attribute must use the GCP [resource name format](https://cloud.google.com/apis/design/resource_names), for example `//storage.googleapis.com/projects/_/buckets/mybucket` for a bucket named `mybucket`.

+In the Hadoop use case, Hadoop systematically passes the target bucket to the broker [connector](connector.md).
+The broker connector then relays the target bucket to the broker service.
+Therefore, CAB is always applied on the generated access tokens to restrict access to the given bucket.